MoonData21/LinguisticsAnalyzer/README.md

 Due to the NLP in the project, just run the project from the command line instead of uploading it to the Streamlit Cloud.

-Just run streamlit run app.py in the command line or powershell.
+Just run streamlit run app.py in the command line or powershell after installing the dependencies.